Zimin0/Craft-Site/README.md

 - Opportunity to add, delete, and inscrease amount of added objects.
 - Used AJAX to update the main page asynchronously.

-## JavaScript Code
-The JavaScript code for this project has been written by ChatGPT4.

 ## Appearance
 ![alt text](https://github.com/Zimin0/Photoes/blob/main/workshop.png)